ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/ready_made.md

 AMP offers the following ready-made interactive components:

 *   [**amp-accordion**](../../../components/reference/amp-accordion.md): a stacked list of headers that collapse or expand content sections with user interaction.
+*   [**amp-app-banner**](../../../components/reference/amp-app-banner.md): A wrapper and minimal UI for a cross-platform, fixed-position banner showing a call-to-action to install an app.
 *   [**amp-autocomplete**](../../..//components/reference/amp-autocomplete.md): suggests completed results corresponding to the user input as they type.
 *   [**amp-base-carousel**](../../../components/reference/amp-base-carousel.md): displays multiple similar pieces of content along a horizontal axis or vertical axis.
 *   [**amp-carousel**](../../../components/reference/amp-carousel.md): displays multiple pieces of content along a horizontal axis that users can tap through.